 Yaya’s jealousy gets so bad that she tells Naru that she can never dance yosakoi, because she’s a wimp and has been timid since she was little.
 Naru surprises both Yaya and Hana when she declares that she’ll learn how to dance yosakoi in a week and will prove to Yaya that she can do it.
 However, it turns out this is easier said than done…

 Right now, I have to say that I’m finding Hana to be a bit on the annoying side with how pushy she is.
 No amount of cute looks that she gives in the episode make up for how pushy she’s being.
 Admittedly, this pushiness does help Naru find the strength she needs to stand up for herself and to take a chance on learning yosakoi.
 While Hana needed to give her a nudge, I wish she could’ve dialed it back a little.

 By the end of Episode Two, Yaya is more supportive of Naru wanting to dance, but she still doesn’t accept Hana yet.
 From what I saw in the preview, it looks like Episode Three will still see Yaya butting heads with Hana.

 So far, HaNaYaMaTa continues the storytelling that I saw in Episode One.
 There’s a good mixture of humor and drama, and there’s still more going on here than “cute girls doing cute things.”
-I have to admit that during one scene early on in the episode, it felt like it was starting to veer more in that direction; fortunately, after that scene, there was actual plot and character development taking place again.
+I have to admit that during one scene early on in the episode, it felt like it was starting to veer more in that direction.
+Fortunately, after that scene, there was actual plot and character development was taking place again.